 We tried bioluminescence kayaking from the beach near Fajardo to Laguna Grande to see the glowing bay.
 We paddled through mangrove channels, saw iguanas high in the trees, and heard bats diving for fish not far from our kayak.

 When we arrived in the bay we witnessed microscopic plankton giving off a bioluminescent glow when they were disturbed in the water.
 The experience was one we will never forget and the kids can’t wait to go again!

 8) Old San Juan

 Puerto Ricans love their food, and restaurants have gone to great lengths to assemble magnificent dishes that demonstrate their gastronomic prowess.
-Some of my favorite local dishes include arroz con pollo, tostones, flan, and mofongo.
+Some of my favorite traditional Puerto Rican dishes include arroz con pollo, tostones, flan, and mofongo.
 Puerto Ricans cook with passion and it really comes through in the flavor of the food.

 What’s not to love about 80 degree weather in the winter?
 Puerto Rico’s weather makes it the ideal location for a beach vacation any time of year.
 Keep in mind hurricane season in the Caribbean runs from June through the end of November and can disrupt Puerto Rico travel.

 There are so many Caribbean resorts for family trips, that offer all-inclusive stays, but you won’t find that in Puerto Rico.

 Here are our favorite Puerto Rico resorts for families.